dvherk/openshiftlab/README.md

 $ az ad sp show --id http://openshiftcloudprovider
 ```

-8. Use the following Azure resource manager solutions
+8. Use the following Azure Resource Manager solution
 [template](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Fopenshift-container-platform%2Fmaster%2Fazuredeploy.json)
 to deploy your OpenShift environment:
 <https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Fopenshift-container-platform%2Fmaster%2Fazuredeploy.json>

 -   At this stage we will need Red Hat Network or Red Hat satellite credentials to register RHEL vms with RedHat and get access to the required software channels during the deployment.
-More specifically,
-we will need:
+More specifically, we will need:
     -   Red Hat Network/Satellite name
     -   The associated password or activation key

 -   PoolId provides access to the required software channels for Openshift and Cloudforms.
 PoolId can be listed by invoking the command 'subscription-manager list -available' from a registered RHEL system.
 Also can be listed if you login to [RHN](https://rhn.redhat.com/) and select the OpenShift subscription that will be used.
 Contact your Red Hat admin or Red Hat support if you are missing information.
+PoolId can also be retreived via (https://access.redhat.com/management/subscriptions), click the appropiate subscription and copy the Pool ID from there.

 -   For high availability consideration, we are deploying 3 master and infra vms and 2 worker node vms.
 If you want to deploy the lab with minimal cost, you can reduce the number of vms to one per each.
 Also, you can scale down the vm families, but preferably stick to vms with SSD disks for faster deployment.